Ford Fiesta (seventh generation)

 The Ford Fiesta Mk7 (Mk8 in the United Kingdom) is the seventh and last generation of the Ford Fiesta supermini.
-Originally introduced in 2016, it was Ford Europe's multi-national front-wheel-drive automobile, and was available in both 3-door hatchback and panel van derivatives.
-In 2018, the Ford Fiesta ST was released, and the model underwent a facelift in 2022.
+Originally introduced in 2016, it was available in both 3-door hatchback and panel van derivatives.
+In 2018, the Fiesta ST was released.
+The model underwent a facelift in 2022.

 Production

 On November 29, 2016, the seventh-generation Fiesta (Mark VII, or Mark VIII in UK) was announced in Germany, being bigger, roomier, safer, more efficient, and more upmarket.
 The Fiesta range expanded to include new additions - a crossover-styled variant called the Fiesta Active, and the luxury Fiesta Vignale.

-Unlike previous generations, the Fiesta has been phased out from North America, South America, Australasia, and Asia, according to Ford, due to the popularity of crossover SUVs, pickup trucks and sports cars, such as the Ranger, Everest, Mustang and Escape.
+Unlike previous generations, the Fiesta has been phased out from North America, South America, Australasia (except for ST versions), and Asia.
 However, the Ford Fiesta ST continued to be sold in Australia due to popularity.

 Safety

-The Fiesta in its standard European configuration received 5 stars from Euro NCAP in 2017.
+The Fiesta in its standard European market configuration received 5 stars from Euro NCAP in 2017.

-Fiesta ST (2018–present)
+Fiesta ST (2018–2023)

-On February 24, 2017, the seventh-generation Fiesta ST was announced.
-It features an all-new 200 PS three-cylinder, 1.5-litre Ecoboost engine with turbocharger and cylinder deactivation technology.

-On March 12, 2018, Ford announced that a Quaife limited-slip differential would be offered for the first time on the Fiesta ST as part of an optional "Performance Pack".
-The pack also includes a "ST" shift-change light in the instrument cluster and launch control.

-The all-new Fiesta ST also includes three selectable driving modes, a first for the model.
-These include "Normal", "Sport", and "Race Track".
-Each mode changes the characteristics of the car, including the steering feel, throttle response, deactivating the engine 'start-stop' feature, and opening the flap in the exhaust, which increases the sound of the car.